top of page

 If the video does not show the required standards clearly or is missing essential parts,

-video, but they are responsible for meeting the submission deadline.
+but they are responsible for meeting the submission deadline.
 All deadlines are

 valid and correctly submitted scores will be accepted.